ciekh/ADM-HW4/README.md

 # ADM-HW4

 ## File used
-For exercise 1 we used the files in the data folder For exercise 3 we used the data in the wines.data file and the information in the wines.names file
+For exercise 1 we used the files in the data folder.
+For exercise 3 we used the data in the wines.data file and the information in the wines.names file.

 ## Lib used
 ### hashing_lib.py